Autism

 Furthermore, EEG signal complexity and wave amplitude variability have been found to differ in individuals with ASD compared to typically developing individuals.
 Machine learning-based EEG analyses enable the development of models capable of diagnosing ASD with high accuracy, offering new approaches for personalized interventions.

-AI-driven EEG analyses play a crucial role in understanding the underlying neurobiological mechanisms of ASD, contributing to early diagnosis and the development of individualized therapeutic strategies.
+AI-driven EEG analyses play a crucial role in understanding the underlying neurobiological mechanisms of ASD, contributing to early professional assessment and the development of individualized therapeutic strategies.